input-output-hk/plutus-pioneer-program/docs/lectures/lecture-07/lesson-08/README.md

-# Lesson 7.8: Marlowe Starter Kit: 3.
-ZCB using the Marlowe Runtime CLI
+# Lesson 7.8: ZCB using the Marlowe Runtime CLI

 Welcome to Lesson 7.8!
 In this lesson, you'll learn how to run a zero-coupon bond smart contract using the Marlowe CLI tool.